Home > Tours > Europe Tours > Greece Tours > Greek Island Wanderer

 Today, you might choose to take a walk along one of the well-preserved Byzantine roads that cross the island.
 This is an easy walk that takes around two hours.
 We'll use the public bus to reach the trailhead at the traditional mountain village of Lefkes.
 This is a very popular walk and the path is lined with wild herbs such as thyme, sage and oregano, so the walk is both fragrant and beautiful.
 We'll stop in Piso Livadi for lunch, in the side streets you'll usually find the locals playing a game of chess or backgammon.
 From here, you can either walk back to Drios or take the local bus.

-Once back in Drios, you\ re free to relax on the Golden Beach or you might like to join a cooking lesson in the Hotel Anezina, to learn about traditional Greek cuisine.
-Stay: Anezina Village Hotel (Comfortable) (B)
+Once back in Drios, you're free to relax on the Golden Beach or you might like to join a cooking lesson in the Hotel Anezina, to learn about traditional Greek cuisine.
+Stay: Anezina Village Hotel (or similar) (Comfortable) (B)

 This morning, we'll drive to Parikia to catch the ferry to the island of Naxos.
 Our ferry normally departs just after midday, so we'll have a little time to look around Parikia before we board the boat.
 The crossing takes around one hour and there's no reserved seating as it's a short journey.